amir1376/debugboard/README.md

 ### Network inspection

-add one of network library integrations to your project dependencies
+Add one of network library integrations to your project dependencies

 - #### [Ktor client](https://github.com/ktorio/ktor)